 Brown butter-mushroom orecchiette

 If the sound of this dish doesn’t automatically make your heart skip a beat, this article might not be for you.
-Regardless of the season, this creamy dish should be apart of your staple repertoire and it’s no trouble to cook.
+Regardless of the season, this creamy dish should be a part of your staple repertoire and it’s no trouble to cook.
 The key ingredients here are butter, mushrooms, parmesan and cream, which will clue you in to its heavenly and satisfying properties.
 The dish also utilises the ear-shaped orecchiette pasta, allowing for smaller bites, which is great for savouring.
-Simply brown some butter, cook down some mushrooms, add a splash of heavy cream, boil your pasta until it is on the cusp of cooked (it will cook a bit more when mixed with the rest), sprinkle on some parm and boom – you’ve got yourself a tasty winter staple.
+Simply brown some butter, cook down some mushrooms, add a splash of heavy cream, boil your pasta until it is on the cusp of cooked (it will cook a bit more when mixed with the rest), sprinkle on some parm and boom – you’ve got yourself a tasty pasta staple.

 Image: Bon Appétit